flint-bot/flint/quickstart/README.md

 3. Open up the `package.json` file and verify that the `node-flint` dependency is now there.
 Additionally, you should now see the “node-modules” folder in your application tree.

-    *Note: The version of the `node-flint` package may differ.
-It's only important that the dependency is listed.*
+    *Note: The version of the `node-flint` package may differ when comparing your package.json to the one in the screenshot.
+It's only important that the dependency is listed.
+The `npm install` command you ran above will download the latest version and that will be reflected in package.json*

     ```json
     {